feerposser/docker-env-list-tutorial/readme.md

 <details>
     <summary>click to view</summary>
-    First things first, let's create the image that will be used to start the container.
-For doing that just type it the fallowing command inside the Dockerfile directory:
+    <p>First things first, let's create the image that will be used to start the container.
+For doing that just type it the fallowing command inside the Dockerfile directory:</p>

     `docker build . -t docker-tutorial-image`

     docker images
 </details>